Table of Contents

 While AI offers immense benefits, it also raises concerns:

-- Privacy: AI collects vast amounts of personal data, raising risks of misuse or breaches.
+- Privacy: AI collects large amounts of personal data, increasing the risk of misuse or breaches.

 - Bias: Algorithms can perpetuate biases if trained on flawed data, affecting fairness in recommendations or hiring tools.

-- Job Displacement: Automation may replace specific jobs, requiring workforce reskilling.
+- Job Displacement: Automation may replace certain jobs, requiring workforce reskilling.

-- Dependence: Overreliance on AI tools can reduce critical thinking or manual skills.
+- Dependence: Overreliance on AI tools can reduce critical thinking and manual skills.

-- Security: If not properly secured, AI systems are vulnerable to hacking or manipulation.
+- Security: Without proper safeguards, AI systems are vulnerable to hacking or manipulation.

 The Future of AI in Daily Life